clementnader/cbtc_configuration_checking/survey_verification/README.md

        **IATPM_TAG**, **IATPM TAG**, **IATPM_TAGS**, **IATPM TAGS**,<br />
        **IATP_BAL**, **IATP BAL**, **IATP_BALISE**, **IATP BALISE**,<br />
        **IATP_TAG**, **IATP TAG**, **IATP_TAGS** or **IATP TAGS**.
-       - for flood gates, type shall be:<br />
+       - for floodgates, type shall be:<br />
        **FLOOD_GATE**, **FLOOD GATE**, **FLOODGATE** or **FLOODGATES**.
      - track: track of the element,
      - surveyed KP: kilometer point surveyed by a geometer.

    Projects can have various survey files.
 In that case, user have to specify path and information for all these files.
 They have to be **added in chronological order**, with the oldest first and the most recent last.
 (The tool will consider that the newer values supersede the older ones.
 A comment is nevertheless written to inform the user of different values for a same object.)

 Tool will display in the logs the list of all other survey types that are not parsed by the tool.
 In case of another name for an object, one can modify the file _prj/src/survey/survey_types.py and add the extra name to the list "survey_type_names" inside the corresponding sub dictionary inside dictionary SURVEY_TYPES_DICT.